fitopen/main/code-of-conduct.md

 Participants violating this code of conduct may be expelled from events and/or our online community spaces at the discretion of the organisers.

 ### Long Version
-decen.tech endeavours to be a positive and safe space for all regardless of gender, gender identity or gender expression, sexual orientation, disability, physical appearance (including but not limited to body size), race, age, religion, level of education, social status, political views, or place of employment.
+decen.tech endeavours to be a positive and safe space for all regardless of gender, gender identity or gender expression, sexual orientation, disability, physical appearance, race, age, religion, level of education, social status, political views, or place of employment.

 #### As a participant of this community and events, you agree:
 * We are collectively and individually committed to safety and inclusivity.